Rokiis1/roadmap/2.Module/levels_of_testing.md

 2. **Test Environment:** SIT should be conducted in an environment that closely mirrors the production environment.

-3. **Stubs and Drivers:** In SIT, stubs and drivers are used to simulate the behavior of missing components.
-A stub is a dummy module that simulates the behavior of a module that a unit under test interacts with.
-A driver is a module that invokes the unit under test.

-4. **End-to-End Testing:** SIT is often considered a type of end-to-end (E2E) testing, as it can involve testing processes that span multiple systems from start to finish.
+3. **End-to-End Testing:** SIT is often considered a type of end-to-end (E2E) testing, as it can involve testing processes that span multiple systems from start to finish.

 ### Acceptance Testing